lubka1/recommender-system/README.md

 ### notes
 TF-IDF: Typically uses cosine similarity as the metric to measure document similarity based on TF-IDF vectors.

 TF: Typically uses Euclidean distance as the metric to measure document dissimilarity or distance based on term frequency vectors.

+Some commonly used metrics for calculating document neighbors include:

+Cosine Similarity: This metric measures the cosine of the angle between two vectors in the feature space.
+It is commonly used with TF-IDF vectors to calculate document similarity.
+Cosine similarity provides a value between -1 and 1, where 1 indicates perfect similarity and -1 indicates perfect dissimilarity.

+Euclidean Distance: This metric measures the straight-line distance between two vectors in the feature space.
+It is often used with TF vectors to calculate document dissimilarity.
+Euclidean distance provides a non-negative value, where smaller values indicate greater similarity.

+Manhattan Distance: Also known as the L1 distance or city block distance, this metric calculates the sum of the absolute differences between the coordinates of two vectors.
+It can be used with different vector representations and is especially useful when dealing with sparse or high-dimensional data.

+Jaccard Similarity: This metric is commonly used with binary vectors, such as binary term occurrence vectors.
+It calculates the size of the intersection divided by the size of the union of the vectors' non-zero elements.
+Jaccard similarity is useful for measuring set similarity.